hypo69/hypo/docs/gemini/set 0/en/consultant/src/endpoints/prestashop/domains/ecat_co_il/__init__.md

 *   Added RST-style docstrings for the module and the `example_function`.
 *   Replaced placeholder comments with informative RST-style documentation.
 *   Implemented basic error handling using `logger.error` for the JSON loading process.
-*   Added an example function (`example_function`) to demonstrate the use of `j_loads`.
+*   Added an example function (`example_function`) to demonStarte the use of `j_loads`.
-*   Added a try-except block for error handling using logger, demonstrating best practices.
+*   Added a try-except block for error handling using logger, demonStarting best practices.

 # Optimized Code